-- If you no longer have Medicare Part A and Part B. - If you move out of our service area. - If you are away from our service area for more than six months. - If you move or take a long trip, call Member Services to find out if the place you are moving or traveling to is in our plan's area. - If you become incarcerated (go to prison).
+- If you no longer have Medicare Part A and Part B. - If you move out of our service area. - If you are away from our service area for more than six months. - If you move or take a long trip, call Member Services to find out if the place you are moving or traveling to is in our plan's area. - You do not meet the plan's special eligibility requirements.